-I don’t think many people today know what a Variable Interest Entity is.
-And hopefully, if things remain smooth no one will have to know.
-But today, in the middle of a Trade War, it might be the most important thing to learn about.
+I don’t think many people know what a Variable Interest Entity is.
+But today, in the middle of a Trade War, it might be the most important thing to understand.

 In China, it is illegal for a foreigner not living in China to have an ownership stake in a domestic Chinese company.
 But there are ways around it.
 Let’s take Alibaba for example –